Important points to remember during an interview and examples of what not to do: The secret to success is in your mindset

 ① Communication skills | Can you start with a conclusion and get the message across?

-However, what is actually being looked at in an interview is whether you can state the conclusion first and explain it logically.
+However, what's actually being looked at in an interview is whether you can state your conclusion first and explain things logically.

-Speaking in a cheerful manner highlights your personality (the superficial aspects), while explaining things logically and coherently will highlight your persuasiveness (your abilities).
+Speaking in a cheerful manner appeals to your personality (superficial aspects), while explaining things logically and systematically leads to an appeal of persuasiveness (the person's abilities).

-→ The key to an interview is to correctly understand the other person's intentions and convey the necessary information in a simple manner.
+→ The key to a successful interview is correctly understanding the interviewer's intentions and being able to simply and effectively communicate the necessary information.

-People who can clearly state their conclusions and adjust their expressions to suit the flow of the conversation are seen as able to communicate smoothly in business situations as well.
+Those who can clearly state their conclusions and adjust their expression according to the flow of the conversation are seen as capable of smooth communication in a business setting.

-Also, just being aware of how you structure your conversation can make a big difference in the impression you make.
+Also, simply being mindful of how you structure your conversation can make a big difference in the impression you make.

-If you don't understand the intention of a question, it's okay to ask, "Are you sure you mean XXX?"
-This a polite way to avoid misunderstandings and is also one of the key points for communicating logically.
+If you don't understand the intent of a question, it's perfectly fine to ask for clarification by saying, "Am I correct in understanding that you mean...?"
+This is apolite way to answer without misunderstandingand is also one of the key points to communicating logically.

 ② Thinking ability and growth ability | Will the person grow after joining the company?